richard-d-zapata/ansible-role-java/README.md

 # Kaos2oak Java

-Install Java
+## Install Java

 This Ansible role is intended to install Java for testing purposes.
 No attempt is made to "harden" the installation for production use.

-Currently, this role supports installation of OpenJDK (of the Amazon Corretto or RedHat flavor) on Windows and Amazon Corretto OpenJDK on macOS, Ubuntu and RedHat.
-As some of these seem to be new products, the versions of JDK that can be installed may be limited.
+Currently, this role supports installation of various flavors of OpenJDK:

+- macOS

+  - Amazon Corretto (default)

+- Ubuntu

+  - OpenJDK via 'apt' (default)
+  - Amazon Corretto

+- RedHat

+  - OpenJDK via 'yum' (default)
+  - Amazon Corretto

+- Windows

+  - Amazon Corretto (default)
+  - RedHat OpenJDK

 ## Java Versions